White Collar Crimes in Public Eye

 Let Our Middlesex County Criminal Defense Attorney Assist You

-Make no mistake: White collar crimes are a serious matter which can have lasting ramifications for both you and your family members.
-At the Law Office of Jordan B. Rickards, Esq. we provide the trusted guidance and aggressive legal representation you need in these situations.
-To discuss your case, call or contact our Milltown criminal defense attorney and request a consultation today.
+White collar crimes are a serious matter which can have lasting ramifications for both you and your family members.
+At the Law Office of Jordan B. Rickards, we provide the trusted guidance and aggressive legal representation you need in these situations.
+To discuss your case, contact our Milltown criminal defense attorney and request a consultation today.